Greenwood LeFlore: Background

 Some, like LeFlore, gained a Euro-American education that enabled them to negotiate the changing world developing in the American South.
 When LeFlore was twelve, his father sent him to Nashville to be educated by Americans.

 Marriage and family

-At age 17, LeFlore married Rosa Donly in Nashville, whom he met there and brought back with him to the Choctaw Nation when he returned in 1817.
-After her death, he married again, to a woman named Priscilla.
-He had ten children (these were probably Greenwood's brothers and sisters, not his children): William, Benjamin, Basil, Clarissa, Forbis, Jackson, Emily, and three other daughters.
-According to other records his children included: Jane (married William Spring), John Donley LeFlore, Jackson LeFlore, and Greenwood LeFlore by Rosa Donly; and Rebecca (married James Clark Harris) and Clarissa (married Chief Edmond Aaron McCurtain) by Rosa's sister Priscilla Donly.
+At age 17, LeFlore married Rosa Donley in Nashville, whom he met there and brought back with him to the Choctaw Nation when he returned in 1817.
+After her death in 1829 he married again twice.
+He married Elizabeth Coody (or Cody) in 1830.
+He married Priscilla Donley, who was the sister of his first wife, in 1834.

 Advocate of civilization

 While LeFlore was not said to be popular among the full-blood tribal men, he became powerful and influential within the tribe at an early age, largely because of his mother's clan and maternal uncle's position and his own skills.
 With other leaders, he struggled to resist European-American encroachment while adapting to some of the new ways and the increasing pressure from the United States government in support of removal.

 When Leflore was 22, he became a chief of the western division of the Choctaw Nation, when it was still in Mississippi.
 He is credited with abolishing the Choctaw "blood for blood" law, which dictated rounds of revenge for murders.
 LeFlore supported the "civilization" program, which U.S. President George Washington and Henry Knox developed during the Washington administration.
 Particularly after Andrew Jackson's election as president in 1828, he encouraged the Choctaw to make permanent residences, cultivate the land in agriculture, convert to Christianity, and send their children to United States schools for education.